PathwayCommons/guide/src/collections/_workflows/rna_seq_to_enrichment_map/identify_pathways/index.Rmd

 #### 2. Settings

 We now tell GSEA what these files actually represent and tailor the GSEA run accordingly.
-Bring up the GSEA pre-ranked tab by selecting `Tools -> GseaPreranked` from the toolbar and fill in the details for the `Required` and `Basic` fields (Figure 7).
+Bring up the GSEA pre-ranked tab by selecting `GseaPreranked` from the `Tools` panel and fill in the details for the `Required` and `Basic` fields (Figure 7).

 - `Required fields`
   - `Gene sets database`: Click the ellipsis and wait a few moments for a dialog to pop up.
 Navigate to `Gene matrix (local gmx/gmt)` (click arrow along top).
 Select the gene set database that you obtained above (`.gmt` file)